Big week: non-technical workflow in Slack, CLI 0.2.0, better Task statuses, and more. I'm excited, this was one of our biggest weeks for releases.

 You can start Tasks executions from Slack.
 When a Task is fully approved we send you a button to trigger the Task run.
 After the Task finishes executing, you will get the logs in a file from the Runops bot.

 With the release of the version 0.2.0 of the CLI, the type and message flags are optional when creating Tasks.
-Now you only need to provide the Target and the script.
-Quickly run scripts on Targets without reviews, we get out of the way:
+Now you only need to provide the Connection and the script.
+Quickly run scripts on Connections without reviews, we get out of the way:

 runops tasks create -t test-db -s 'select 1'